tugascript/nestjs-graphql-fastity-template/README.md

 # NestJS GraphQL Boilerplate

-## Why is this repo archived?

-I used this repo before mercurius was added to nestjs as a first class citizan.
-I am shifting this template to mercurius for that reason so I am no longer mantaining this template.

 ## Description

 Full boiler plate of a NestJS, GraphQL and PostgreSQL (with Mikro-ORM) monolithic backend app.